Skip to contents

 Contrasts and comparisons for GLM - logistic regression example

-Lastly, we show an example for non-Gaussian models.
-For GLM models with (non-Gaussian) link-functions, predict_response() always returns predcted values on the response scale.
+We will now show an example for non-Gaussian models.
+For GLM’s (generalized linear models) with (non-Gaussian) link-functions, predict_response() always returns predcted values on the response scale.
 For example, predicted values for logistic regression models are shown as probabilities.

 Summary of most important points: